coralproject/ask-docs/docs_dir/index.md

 Sign up for the [Coral Project newsletter](https://tinyletter.com/coralproject/subscribe/) to stay tuned for announcements, software updates and the latest news on community engagement.

 If you'd like to learn more about the Coral Project from a high-level perspective, please visit our [ Coral Project website](https://www.coralproject.net).
-You can find information there about the project, our goals, and the individual products.
+You can find information there about the project, our goals, and our products.

 ### Who Can Benefit?